Tuning your subs

 If you have a bass boost, try carefully turning it up to hear what the bass drum sounds like when you do.
 Applying just a little bass boost will bring up the kick a lot.
 Be careful with the bass boost, if you choose to use it — this is where distortion is often introduced into a system.
 If you hear distortion, lower the sub amp's gain until it goes away.
 Use the bass boost to feel the beat in the air your sub moves.

 Now play with the bass boost.

-Fine-tune the low-pass filter some more to make the bass drum sound tight and dry or loose and reverberant, according to your personal taste.
+For ported subwoofers, use a subsonic filter on your amplifier to tame any overly loud low notes — you want to decrease the levels of the notes at which the enclosure resonates.
+Fine-tune all the filters some more to make the bass drum sound tight and dry or loose and reverberant, according to your personal taste.
 I like reggae and soul, so my bass is plenty loud, but it's a bit drier than most people might like.
 The important thing is to keep adjusting your system until you hear something you like.
 When you're satisfied with the tone of your system's bass and kick, turn the sub amp's gain all the way down.